 Ella Ponizovsky Bergelson and Anna Elena Torres: Pseudo-territory.
 Image courtesy of the Yiddishland Pavilion.

-For the 59th iteration of the Venice Biennale, a world-renowned international exhibition of art and culture, artist Yevgeniy Fiks and curator Maria Veits embarked on an ambitious aesthetic project: the Yiddishland Pavilion.
-As Fiks and Veits write in their curatorial statement, this is “the first independent transnational pavilion bringing together artists and scholars who activate Yiddish and the diasporic Jewish discourse in contemporary artistic practice.”
-The project was not an official part of the Biennale, and intervened in the very structure of the event—which is organized around national pavilions—by taking place as “a fluid and nomadic project” that spanned the space of the Biennale and also unfolded online.
+For the 59th iteration of the Venice Biennale, a world-renowned international exhibition of art and culture, artist Yevgeniy Fiks and curator Maria Veits embarked on an ambitious curatorial project: the Yiddishland Pavilion.
+As Fiks and Veits write, this is “the first independent transnational pavilion bringing together artists and scholars who activate Yiddish and the diasporic Jewish discourse in contemporary artistic practice.”
+The project was not an official part of the Biennale and did not consist of a literal pavilion.
+Rather, it appropriated the Biennale’s terminology, intervening in the very structure of the event—which is organized around national pavilions—by taking place as “a fluid and nomadic project” that spanned the space of the Biennale and also unfolded online.
 It’s a fitting form for addressing Yiddishland, which Fiks and Veits describe as “an imaginary country/land/space/territory and a stateless network connected through the Yiddish language and culture.”
 In artworks, performances, and events that took place between April and November 2022, the Yiddishland Pavilion, which included Jewish and non-Jewish artists from around the world, explored contemporary artistic uses of Yiddish culture, while also addressing broader themes of migration, political exclusion, and anti-nationalism.

 I spoke to Fiks and Veits about the pavilion and the curatorial philosophy behind it.
 Our conversation has been edited for length and clarity.

 Stanislaw Welbel: How do you understand the term “Yiddishland”?